Todd Manning: Background

 Malone originally scripted Todd as a serial rapist.
-As part of the 1993 rape storyline, it was disclosed that Todd raped a woman named Carol Swift, a year or two before raping Marty, and that there were hints he raped other young women before Carol.
+As part of the 1993 rape storyline, it was disclosed that Todd raped a woman named Carol Swift a year or two before raping Marty, and that there were hints he raped other young women before Carol.
 Howarth considered Todd's rationale for raping Marty to be complex.
 "Todd was in love with Marty," he said.
 When Marty rejects Todd's romantic advances after their one-night stand, it is because he was cold to her that same night after they had sex.
-Marty's rejection upsets Todd and it festers.
-When he fails an exam after she tutors him, he blames her for the failure and begins attributing her as the reason for his problems.
+Marty's rejection upsets Todd, and it festers.
+When he fails an exam after she tutors him, he blames her for the failure and blames her as the reason for his problems.
 Howarth called Todd "privileged and very rich".
 Because Todd was used to getting what he wanted, he did not know how to cope with Marty rejecting him.

 Although Todd is the product of an affair between Victor Lord and Irene Manning, Malone gave him the last name "Manning" without knowing the name of Victor's mistress, an oversight that allowed the writers to later reveal him as Tina and Victoria Lord's brother.
-He is at first presented as 18 years old, but over the years, his age has been changed based upon the occasional rapid aging of his children.
+He is at first presented as 18 years old, but over the years, his age has been changed based on the occasional rapid aging of his children.
 Malone stated that making Todd heir to the Lord fortune gave the writers "huge story" that helped Howarth's character evolve from a short-term role to a major cast member, which Malone attributed to Howarth's "powerful talent".
 Peter Manning, who Todd thought was his father, had died; Todd receives letters written by his adoptive mother disclosing that he is the Lord heir, and worth almost $30 million.
-Developing Todd not only as Victoria's unwanted sibling, whom she was horrified to discover was her blood, but as "her professional rival" who used "a splashy tabloid newspaper to wipe out her venerable" newspaper The Banner appealed to Malone.
+Developing Todd not only as Victoria's unwanted sibling, whom she was horrified to discover was her blood, but as "her professional rival" who used "a splashy tabloid newspaper to wipe out her venerable" newspaper, The Banner, appealed to Malone.